Washington Commanders: George Preston Marshall era (1932–1965)

-Bergman and DeGroot years (1943–1945)
+The Redskins met the Bears again in the 1940 NFL Championship Game.
+The result, 73–0 in favor of the Bears, remains the worst one-sided loss in NFL history.
+The Redskins won their second championship in 1942, defeating the Bears 14–6.
 In 1943, Dutch Bergman was named head coach and led the team to a return to the NFL championship game, however they were defeated by the Chicago Bears 41–21.
 That same season, Sammy Baugh led the NFL in passing, punting, and interceptions.